Danial-Nasr/Clima-Tracker/README.md

 ## Description

-This project demonstrates the creation of a fully automated deployment pipeline using tools such as GitHub, Vagrant, and Ansible.
-The pipeline is designed to deploy a Python application on two virtual machines with Ansible.
-The goal is to streamline the deployment process and ensure consistency across different environments.
+This project demonstrates the creation of a fully automated deployment pipeline using GitHub, Vagrant, and Ansible.
+The pipeline automates the deployment of a Python application onto two virtual machines, managing the entire lifecycle from code push to application deployment.
+The goal is to streamline the deployment process, enhance environment consistency, and provide a reusable pipeline for continuous integration and deployment (CI/CD).

 ### Features